Big Tournament | WTNH.com

 Guy writes perfect ending in Virginia’s title-clinching win

-Virginia beats Texas Tech in OT to win 1st NCAA title
+Texas Tech can’t finish comeback in NCAA title game

 Don't Miss